aantipov/moiva-blog/content/post/2021-04-13-report-q1-2021-js-frameworks.md

 - [ThoughtWorks](https://www.thoughtworks.com/)'s Technology Radar data

 ## Metrics
-- *Stars* - a total number of GitHub stars on April 1 2021.
+- *Stars* - the total number of GitHub stars as of April 1, 2021.
 - *New Stars* - a number of new stars in Q1 2021.
 - *New Stars, %* - (100 * New Stars) / (Stars - New Stars)
 - *NPM Downloads monthly* - an average monthly npm downloads number in Q1 2021.
 - *NPM Downloads monthly % (incr.)* - an increase of the average monthly npm downloads number compared to Q4 2020.
-- *Search Interest, %* - Google search interest average number compared to other frameworks for the period 01.10.2020-31.03.2021.
+- *Search Interest, %* - Google search interest average number compared to other frameworks in the 01.10.2020-31.03.2021 period.
 - *Developer Usage, %* - percentage of developers using a framework according to the latest StateOfJS 2020 survey.
 - *ThoughtWorks Tech Radar* - a "ring" where a framework was put.
 ThoughtWorks distinguishes four rings - "*Adopt*", "*Trial*", "*Assess*", and "*Hold*".
 You can learn more about the Radar [here](https://www.thoughtworks.com/radar/faq).
 - *NPM Releases* - a number of NPM releases in Q1 2021.
 - *Commits* - a number of commits in Q1 2021.
 - *Contributors* - a number of contributors in Q1 2021.
 - *Dependencies* - a number of NPM packages a framework has in its dependencies list.
-- *Types* - are typings bundled or they are part of a separate `@types/<npm-package>` package.
+- *Types* - the way typings are provided, either bundled with the package (`BUNDLED`) or published to the [@types](https://www.npmjs.com/~types) organization on npm (`SEPARATE`).
 - *Bundle Size* - gzipped bundle size of an npm package.
 - *Age*
 - *License*